anywhichway/thunderclap/README.md

 If a user is not authorized write access to specific properties on an object, update attempts will fall back to partial updates on just those properties for which write access is allowed.
-If write access to a key or an entire object is not allowed, the write will simply fail.
+If write access to a key or an entire object is not allowed, the write will simply fail and return `undefined`.

 At the moment, by default, all keys, objects, and properties are available for read and write unless specifically controlled in the `acl.js` file in the root of the Thunderclap repository.
 A future release will support defaulting